 - Consistent look and feel.
-Early ERP vendors realized that software with a consistent user interface reduces training costs and appears more professional.
+ERP systems provide a consistent user interface, thereby reducing training costs.
 When other software is acquired by an ERP vendor, common look and feel is sometimes abandoned in favor of speed to market.
 As new releases enter the market, most ERP vendors restore the consistent user interface.

 Types of ERP solutions

-ERP systems are categorized in tiers based on the size and complexity of enterprises served.
-Typical tiers include:
+ERP systems are categorized in tiers based on the size and complexity of enterprises served:

-- Tier I ERPs support large, global enterprises and handle all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. For decades, Oracle and SAP have been considered Tier I. Microsoft and Infor are more recent competitors but are frequently categorized as Tier I as well.
+- Tier I ERPs support large global enterprises, handling all internationalization issues, including currency, language, alphabet, postal code, accounting rules, etc. Tier I vendors include Oracle, SAP, Microsoft, and Infor.

 - Tier I Government ERPs support large, mostly federal, government agencies.
-These vendors support the nuances of government accounting, HR, and procurement.
-Oracle, SAP and CompuServe’s PRISM are considered Tier I with Infor and CGI’s Momentum close behind.
+Oracle, SAP, and CompuServe PRISM are considered Tier I with Infor and CGI Momentum close behind.

 - Tier II ERPs support large enterprises that may operate in multiple countries but lack global reach.
 Tier II customers can be standalone entities or business units of large global enterprises.
-Most of these ERPs have some internationalization but lack Tier I breadth.
 Depending on how vendors are categorized there are 25 to 45 vendors in this tier.

-- Tier III ERPs support mid-tier enterprises.
-Most handle a handful of languages and currencies but only a single alphabet.
+- Tier III ERPs support midtier enterprises, handling a handful of languages and currencies but only a single alphabet.
 Depending on how ERPs are categorized, there are 75 to 100 Tier III ERP solutions.

 - Tier IV ERPs are designed for small enterprises and often focus on accounting.

 Over the past few years, ERP vendors have created new systems designed specifically for the cloud, while longtime ERP vendors have created cloud versions of their software.
-Cloud ERP is becoming increasingly popular, and fall into two major types:
+Cloud ERP There are a number of reasons to move to cloud ERP, which falls into two major types: